 There are two general types of bonds that you can acquire: government bonds and corporate bonds.

-Government or treasury bonds
+Government or treasury securities

 Government bonds are issued by the Philippine government through the Bureau of the Treasury, and that explains that they are also known as treasury bonds.
 They are offered in two different ways: through auction and directly to the investing public.
 In auctions, the bonds are held up for bidding commonly to institutional investors who would then have the option to make it available to the general public.